2026 World Baseball Classic on FOX: Schedule, Preview and More

 Venezuela

 Pool play begins Wed., March 4 when Chinese Taipei takes on Australia at 10pm ET.
-Here’s a look at the full Pool play schedule:
+Here’s a look at the Knockout Rounds schedule:

 All Times Eastern